Amaha / / / How to Stop Being Self-Critical: Breaking Free from Your Inner Critic

 Q3: How long does it take to stop being self-critical?

 There's no fixed timeline since everyone's journey is different.
 Some people notice improvements in weeks, while others need months or years.
-The key is consistency in practicing self-compassion and challenging negative thoughts.
+The key is consistency in practising self-compassion and challenging negative thoughts.
 Remember, you're changing deeply ingrained patterns.

 Q4: Is it normal to be more self-critical in certain situations?

 Yes, absolutely.
 Most people are more self-critical during stressful times, when facing new challenges, or in areas where they feel insecure.
-Recognizing these triggers can help you prepare better coping strategies for those situations.
+Recognising these triggers can help you prepare better coping strategies for those situations.

 Q5: Should I seek professional help for severe self-criticism?